open-and-sustainable/prismaid/docs/index.md

 ## Quickstart

-**Fastest — with an AI agent.** Connect an assistant to the [MCP server](mcp-server) and describe your review; it generates and validates the configuration, runs the tools, and checks conformance for you.
+**With an AI agent.** Connect an assistant to the [MCP server](mcp-server) and describe your review; it generates and validates the configuration, runs the tools, and checks conformance for you.

 **Or install and run directly.** Install prismAId for your platform — a no-coding binary or a language package — then create a configuration with the [web configurator](review/review-configurator) or the `-init` command and run your review.
 See [Installation & Setup](installation/setup-overview).